 Pregnancy and the puerperium (postpartum period) are well-established risk factors for venous thromboembolism (VTE), which occurs with a prevalence of 1 in 1600 [1-7].
 The overlap with symptoms of pregnancy may impair clinical suspicion making diagnosis of VTE more challenging.

-VTE can manifest during pregnancy as an isolated lower extremity deep venous thrombosis (DVT) or clot can break off from the lower extremities and travel to the lung to present as a pulmonary embolus (PE) [8-10].
-PE is the seventh leading cause of maternal mortality, responsible for 20 to 30 percent of maternal deaths [11-13].
+VTE can manifest during pregnancy as an isolated lower extremity deep vein thrombosis (DVT) or clot can break off from the lower extremities and travel to the lung to present as a pulmonary embolus (PE) [8-10].
+PE is the seventh leading cause of maternal mortality, responsible for 9 percent of maternal deaths [11-13].
 Thus, the detection of DVT during pregnancy is critical to preventing deaths from PE.

 The epidemiology, pathogenesis, and diagnosis of DVT during pregnancy and the puerperium will be reviewed here.
 The epidemiology, pathogenesis, and diagnosis of PE, as well as the prevention and treatment of DVT and PE during pregnancy are discussed separately.
 (See "Pulmonary embolism in pregnancy: Epidemiology, pathogenesis, and diagnosis" and "Deep vein thrombosis and pulmonary embolism in pregnancy: Prevention" and "Deep vein thrombosis and pulmonary embolism in pregnancy: Treatment" and "Use of anticoagulants during pregnancy and postpartum".)